PlasmaLang/plasma/CODE_OF_CONDUCT.md

     inappropriate touching, groping, and unwelcomed sexual advances.
   * Deliberate intimidation, stalking or following (online or in person).
   * Advocating for, or encouraging, any of the above behaviour.
+* Disruptive behaviour interferes with other people's ability to contribute or use Plasma.
+  * Trolling, flaming, baiting or other attention-stealing behaviour is not welcome.
   * Sustained disruption of community events, including talks and presentations.
+* The moderators are responsible for maintaining a healthy and happy community, and this code of conduct may be subject to change or interpretation to achieve that.

+## Scope

+* These rules apply to the IRC channel, github and the mailing lists and any other 'official' place as listed on http://plasmalang.org/contact.html
 * Private harassment is also unacceptable.
-Whether you're a regular contributor or a newcomer, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact us (see above) immediately.
+Whether you're a regular contributor or a newcomer, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact us (see above).
 We care about making this community a safe place for you and we've got your back.
-* Conduct outside the project may affect a person's elegability to hold a position of responsability (eg: code review, moderation).
+* Conduct outside the project may affect a person's eligibility to hold a position of responsibility (eg: code review, moderation), and may contribute to their standing within the Plasma community.
-* Likewise any trolling, flaming, baiting or other attention-stealing behaviour is not welcome.
-* Remarks and behaviours that may make others less likely to contribute to Plasma, whether listed in the code of conduct or not, are also not allowed.

 ## Good ideas for productive conduct